-SSD or Solid State Drive This computer is equipped with a Solid State Drive (SSD).
-Click Tap the Touch Pad or click the left Touch Pad control button once.
+HDD or Hard disk drive Some models are equipped with a "Solid State Drive (SSD)" instead of a hard disk drive.
+In this manual, the word "HDD" or "Hard disk drive" also refers to the SSD unless otherwise stated.
+Click Tap the Touch Pad or click the left TouchPad control button once.
 Left click the mouse once.
 Tap the touch screen once (only for touch screen models).

 Right-click Click the right Touch Pad control button once.
 Right click the mouse once.
 Press and hold on the touch screen (only for touch screen models).
-Double-click Tap the Touch Pad or click the left Touch Pad control button twice.
+Double-click Tap the Touch Pad or click the left TouchPad control button twice.
 Left click the mouse twice.
 Tap the touch screen twice (only for touch screen models).
-Drag and drop Click to select the item(s) you want to move, leave your finger on the item(s) after the second click and then move to their new destination.
-Charm By swiping in from the right edge (only for touch screen models) or pointing the mouse pointer to the lower-right (or upper-right) corner of your screen, you will find a list of charms: Search, Share, Start, Devices and Settings.
-Desktop Click the Desktop tile from the Start screen to access the desktop that you're already familiar with.
+Charm By swiping in from the right edge (only for touch screen models) or pointing the mouse pointer to the lower-right (or upper-right) corner of your screen, you will find a list of charms: Search , Share , Start , Devices and Settings .
+Desktop Click the Desktop tile from the Start screen to access the desktop.
 Start screen You can go to the Start screen by clicking the Start charm.
-You can also use the Windows logo key () on your keyboard to go to Start screen.
+You can also use the Windows logo key (■) on your keyboard to go to Start screen.
 For detailed information, please refer to the Windows Help and Support.